-We also learned FOP is frequently misdiagnosed as often as 80 percent or more due to a lack of knowledge amongst doctors.
-It is more commonly mistaken for bone cancer.
+We also learned FOP is frequently misdiagnosed as often as 80 percent or more of the time due to a lack of knowledge among doctors, being mistaken for bone cancer most commonly.
 This rare disease is a genetic condition that does not exhibit any patterns across race or sex.
-This condition has been confirmed in 285 individuals in the United States and 800 individuals around the world.
+FOP has been confirmed in 285 individuals in the United States and 800 individuals around the world.

 By carrying out Carol's wishes and preserving her skeleton for students, physicians, and the general public, we will have contributed our part to increase awareness of this rare diseases and those individuals living with it.

-Our founder began this journey as Skulls Unlimited with education as one of our core values.
-We believe Carol’s donation will spur a long-term solution towards the diagnosis and care for people effected with this condition.
+Our founder began this journey at Skulls Unlimited with education as one of our fundamental core values.
+We believe Carol’s donation will spur a long-term solution towards the diagnosis and care for people afflicted with FOP.

 In this photo, the lower portion of the skull, jaw, and cervical (neck) vertebrae is visible.
 There is an additional bony structure fusing the skull to the rest of the skeleton where the nuchal ligament and neck muscles would be located.

 To read more about Carol’s progression of FOP and her life as an advocate, view the full story by The Philadelphia Inquirer.